 Mental health – good or bad, we all have it.

-But our research with universities, the NHS, Imperial College London, service users and scientists shows people don’t feel they have the support they need.
+But our lived experience plus research with universities, the NHS, Imperial College London, service users and scientists shows people don’t feel they have the support they need.

-We are an innovative Profit for Purpose Social Enterprise, navigating individuals and organisations aged 16-30 and beyond to better mental health through journalism, signposting, therapy and Mental Health First Aid Training.
+We are an innovative mental health organisation, navigating individuals and organisations to better mental health through counselling, journalism, signposting and Mental Health First Aid Training.

 We recycle the economy by reinvesting our profits back into our community, supporting those who have the most need and making therapy available to anyone regardless of circumstances.